 Nuestra base de conocimientos sólo está disponible actualmente en inglés.
 Estamos en el proceso de traducir estas páginas y las publicaremos cuando estén disponibles.

-This article demonstrates how to determine the size of MySQL databases and tables.
+This article demonstrates how to determine MySQL database size and MySQL table size.
 You can do this by using the phpMyAdmin web interface or by using the command line.

 To watch a video that demonstrates the following procedures, please click below: